White Tea vs Green Tea: Everything You Need To Know

 The understanding of processing is very important when it comes to comparing tea types.
 This aspect greatly influences the resulting caffeine content as well as the health benefits.

 Unlike black tea, both white and green tea are lightly processed tea.
-The main difference is that green teas are dried in the shadow and then either pan-fried or steamed.
+One important factor is how leaves are dried.

 Many believe that white tea processing is very easy because it only involves withering, but it isn't.
 First of all tea leaves have to be spread evenly on bamboo sheets for drying in the sun right after picking.
 This has to be done as soon as possible after picking, to make sure they don't turn brown.
 Indoor withering is even more difficult, as one needs to control humidity, room temperature, and monitor the fermentation of the leaves carefully to determine the right duration.